SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

    * **NOTE:** Solace brokers do not use replay for recovery of persistent data (like Kafka)... there is a more fine-grained approach in Solace where each individual message is ACKnowledged to the broker when the consumer application is done with it
 * **Try Me!** this is where we will connect two WebSocket test applications

-Positive
+> aside positive
-: Feel free to poke around and look at the various screens.
+> Feel free to poke around and look at the various screens.
 Within each section, there are multiple sub-sections, arranged in buttons across the top.
 There are also sometimes actions you can perform, generally visible as a button at the top-right, near the user ID.